-- Alternative One: No Further Action. - Alternative Two: Monitored Natural Attenuation and Long-term Monitoring (LTM), with additional soil investigation and possible removal at SWMU 48. - Alternative Three: In-Situ Enhanced Bioremediation and MNA.
+- Alternative One: No Further Action. - Alternative Two: Monitored Natural Attenuation and Long-term Monitoring (LTM). - Alternative Three: In-Situ Enhanced Bioremediation and MNA.

-The corrective measures objective is to reduce concentrations in groundwater to levels that are below the USEPA's maximum contaminant levels (MCLs) as well as investigate soil hot spots further.
+The corrective measures objective is to reduce concentrations in groundwater to levels that are below the USEPA's maximum contaminant levels (MCLs).